Do you love snakes?

 - Others have said that this product didn’t do anything to deter snakes.
 It’s worth mentioning that it’s important to follow the product instructions and reapply the product regularly, such as after it rains, to ensure you keep snakes away for good.

-This best snake repellent for copperheads costs $39.99 for a five-gallon container.
+This best snake repellent for copperheads comes in a two pound container.
 It’s a useful product to have in the home if you need to keep snakes away, and it’s safe for use around kids and pets.

 Dr. T’s Nature Products Snake Repelling Granules